Lumi-supercomputer/LUMI-training-materials/docs/2day-next/02-CPE.md

 allocate huge chunks of memory at once.

-Other components include the Cray Performance Measurement and Analysis Tools and the Cray Debugging Support Tools that will not be discussed in this one-day course, and Python and R modules that both also provide some packages compiled with support for the Cray Scientific Libraries.
+Other components include the Cray Performance Measurement and Analysis Tools and the Cray Debugging Support Tools that will not be discussed in this two-day course, and Python and R modules that both also provide some packages compiled with support for the Cray Scientific Libraries.